Young Explorer Bag

 - Advance reservation is highly recommended.
 Please allow a minimum of one hour’s notice.
 We welcome reservations days or weeks in advance.
 Please email firstname.lastname@example.org with the date and time of your visit to request a reservation.

-- Walk-up checkout is available from the Taylor Swift Education Center on the Museum’s third floor on select days.
-See the instructor between 10:00 AM and 4:00 Walk-up checkout availability:
+- Walk-up checkout is available on the first floor Information Desk every day and the Taylor Swift Education Center on the Museum’s third floor between 10:00 AM and 4:00 PM on the following days:

 - Every Saturday